kilfour/QuickFuzzr/Docs/A_Guide/A_YourFirstFuzzr/YourFirstFuzzr.md

 ```
 And that's it, ... no configuration required.
 QuickFuzzr walks the `Person` type, detects its properties,
-and fills them in using the default fuzzrs.
+and fills them in using the default Fuzzrs.
 ## Your First Customization
 QuickFuzzr is primarily designed to generate inputs for **fuzz-testing**,
  so the default settings are mainly aimed towards that goal.